Marvinified/remote-widgets/README.md

     npx serve ./dist/widgets --cors
     ```

-    > Note: you componentsa will not load if there are cors issues from the hosting server.
+    > Note: your componentsa will not load if there are cors issues from the hosting server.

     In production, you can host the files on vercel or similar service as static files.